Capital Gains Tax in France

 Capital Gains Tax in France or impôt sur les plus-values as it is known is a tax payable on the sale of real estate property, land, buildings, shares or other personal property.
 As with other types of tax, french capital gains tax can be subject to certain exemptions, deductions and allowances that maybe available but navigating this area and knowing what the best options are for you and your financial situation can be confusing.
 Depending on the type of asset (be it moveable or immovable assets), the rules, rates and allowances will differ for the gains made.

-How much is capital gains tax in France?
+Understanding capital gains tax in France?

 Let us take a closer look at the rules and rates surrounding some different types of assets and how capital gains tax applies to them.

-Capital Gains Tax on Real Estate Property
+Capital Gains Tax on Property

 Please note that Kentingtons offers advice on capital gains tax, only as part of overall comprehensive financial planning and not in isolation.

-Capital Gains Tax on Shares / Managed Portfolios / Funds etc.
+French Capital Gains Tax on Shares / Managed Portfolios / Funds etc.

 No amount may be earned tax free on the sale of shares in France, so holding them directly is less desirable than by other means.